Plumbing Problems - How to Fix Your Toilet

-Step 3 - Connect the Water Supply!
+Step 3 - Connect the Water Supply

 The next step is to connect the water supply to the tank.
-Afterwards, turn the water on and check for any leaks in the connections.
+Afterward, turn the water on and check for any leaks in the connections.
 Often it’s a good idea to have used some silicone to seal around the bolts.

-Step 4 - Flush The Toilet Several Times!
+Step 4 - Flush The Toilet Several Times

 The Three Mechanical Parts That Need Repairing

-Typically, the toilet as it is used in North America is a remarkably simpler and trouble free fixture.
+Typically, the toilet as it is used in North America is a remarkably simpler and trouble-free fixture.

-There are really only three mechanical parts in the toilet that might need replacing and these are the fill value, the flush value and the flush lever.
+There are really only three mechanical parts in the toilet that might need replacing and these are the fill valve, the flush valve, and the flush lever.
 These are generally quite simple to detect for trouble and inexpensive to replace.
 Troubleshooting to identify problems with these areas is not difficult.
 There are several problems here that include ‘hissing’ water and bowls that fill continuously, and these are quickly remedied by replacing one of these three parts.